rafamanzo/pcsetup/README.md

 ### Pre-requisites

 * An Arch Linux installation with internet access
+  - If you complete this guide you should be good https://wiki.archlinux.org/index.php/installation_guide
+  - This is the time you must set important features such as LVM and disk encryption
+* Have `sudo` installed
 * Create an user with the name you desires using `useradd <NAME> -m`
 * Add this user to the sudoers list
   - You might want to install `vim` to make this task easier